Table of Contents Community Forums Ingredients Dictionary Recommended Reading Marketplace Giftshop Michael's Blog

 Brining Solution

 So, how much salt in water is used for brining?
 That really depends on how long of a brine you want and how salty you want the final product.
 A weak brine will require a longer brining time to achieve the same saltiness as a strong brine.
-When I need a moderate strength brine, I use 1/2 cup (about 150 g) of table salt per gallon of water.
+When I need a moderate strength brine, I use 1/2 cup (about 150 g) of table salt per gallon of water (40 g per liter or 4% salt brine).
 (Higher concentrations of salt can be used to reduce brining times, but the amount of salt and the time it takes to brine is dependent on the muscle structure of the particular piece of meat.)
 Using kosher salt is a common practice, but different manufacturers grind the salt to different levels of coarseness, so kosher salt should be weighed before adding to water.
 For small amounts of salt, the salt can be dissolved into cold water, but for larger quantities it may be necessary to heat the water to dissolve the salt.

 Brining Time